groupon/quinn/README.md

 If it's `undefined`, the handler was unable to handle the given request.
 E.g. the handler implements routing logic and no route matched the given url.

+#### `respond`

+The `respond` function is the primary means to create `VirtualResponse` instances.
+It takes one of three possible values:

+* An existing `VirtualResponse` instance that will be returned unchanged.
+  This ensures that calling `respond` multiple times is idempotent.
+* A response body (see below).
+* An object with any combination of numeric `statusCode`, `headers` object, and/or a `body` property.

+The `body` can be one of the following:

+* A buffer or `Uint8Array`.
+* A string.
+* A readable stream.
+* An empty body can be expressed by passing `null`.
+* A function that takes a request and a response and returns one of the previous types.
+  This variant is called a "lazy body" and can be used to delay serialization or returns bodies that depend on the incoming request as with JSONP responses.

 #### `VirtualResponse`

 A pass-through stream describing the response that should be returned.